Many diet plans out there frame cheat meals or cheat days as having important benefits.

 That’s pretty common, actually.
 I used to feel this way all the time.

-The cheat meal may give you some pleasure while you are eating it, but it sure as hell won’t make you feel good afterwards.
+The cheat meal may give you some pleasure while you are eating it, but it definitely won’t make you feel good afterwards.

 5. Cheating Does Not Raise Metabolism or Prevent “Starvation Mode”